All new SDR volunteers attend an induction day at the railway.

 Tea and coffee is provided for attendees in the café at Buckfastleigh.

 A briefing on safety procedures applicable to the railway.
 All candidates undertake a Personal Track Safety (PTS) briefing and certificate as part of the day.
 There is a discussion-based briefing with pictures, followed by a short test at the end.

 Attendees make their own arrangements for lunch.
 The SDR café is available, or the training room may be used for eating packed lunches.

 2.35 – Trip Round the Line

 A guided trip around the line on the 2.35pm train.
 On the way to Totnes we will point out common points of interest on the line.
 Our experienced staff (some of whom have worked here for nearly 50 years!) are great story-tellers and are able to give plenty of advice in the often-asked public questions such as ‘how old is the train?’ and ‘how fast does it go?’.
 At Totnes you can see the engine run round and re-attach to the other end of the train.
 There is lots of opportunity to ask questions and help understand how and why things happen.
 On the way back to Buckfastleigh we will talk to everyone in the group on a one-to-one basis to establish their interests, background, and what sort of tasks they want to do on the SDR.

 When we arrive back at Buckfastleigh we say thank you good-bye to everyone… for now.

-Based on the information you give us at the Induction Day we will arrange for the person responsible for the appropriate discipline that you’re interested in to contact you directly to arrange an mutually agreeable day to start working in the appropriate department.
-Depending on the nature of the tasks, for some departments, such as steam loco, signalling, etc, there will be further training and inductions to take part in to obtain the necessary competences before you can fully take up a role, and for some other departments you can start straight away!
+Based on the information you give us at the Induction Day, we will arrange for the person responsible for the appropriate discipline that you’re interested in to contact you directly to arrange a mutually agreeable day to start working in the appropriate department.
+Depending on the nature of the tasks, for some departments, such as steam loco, signalling, etc, there will be further training and inductions to take part in to obtain the necessary competences before you can fully take up a role, and for some other departments you can start straightaway.